kalessil/phpinspectionsea/docs/architecture.md

 ## Multiple return statements usage

-> Note: the inspection is deactivated by default, but highly recommended for enabling
+> Note: the inspection is deactivated by default

 > Note: the inspection applies only to class methods (traits and regular functions are not analyzed)